hasura/graphql-data-specification/spec.md

 1. `presets`: Static or runtime presets for columns.
 1. `filter`: Only rows matching this predicate are allowed to be updated from the table.
 1. `check`: The condition that the updated row must satisfy.

+Example: TODO

+## API Specification

+TODO.
+This would talk about the schema that is generated for each of the above operations.

+## Reference documentation

+TODO